What is Therapy?

 What is your approach to therapy?

-My approach is integrative, meaning that I tie in different schools of therapy (cognitive-behavioral, psychodynamic, humanistic, and mindfulness) to try to meet each person’s individual treatment needs.
-My overarching aim in therapy is to not only relieve your current stressors but provide lasting change.
+My approach is integrative, meaning that I tie in different schools of therapy (cognitive-behavioral, psychodynamic, humanistic, relational, and mindfulness) to try to meet each person’s individual treatment needs.
+My aim in therapy is to not only relieve your current stressors but provide lasting positive change.

 How often do we meet?

 We will typically meet once a week, for 50-55 minutes.

 How long does therapy last (in terms of ongoing sessions)?

 Therapy can be both short-term (weeks or months) to long term (years).
 This varies from person to person.
 Therapy is a collaborative process, and therefore you will be an active participant in deciding when to end therapy.